1tbrooks1/Newsify/readme.md

 ## User Story

 ```
-AS A person who struggled with vision and/or reading, or having the time or patience to read the news
+AS A person who struggles with vision and/or reading, having the time or patience to read the news, or who is frustrated with news feed algorithms

 I WANT TO be able to listen to the news that I like